Hello in Italian: 17 Italian Greetings With Audio Pronunciation

 You can use it as a more casual greeting to essentially say, “Mornin’!”

-Buon pomeriggio is a standard way of saying “good afternoon” once it starts to get well past the morning.
+Buon pomeriggio is a standard way of saying “good afternoon” across all levels of formality once it starts to get well past the morning.

 Other Helpful Words and Phrases

-When you meet a person for the first time, the most important thing to share is your name, so introduce yourself with this simple phrase.
+When you meet a person for the first time, the most important thing to share is your name.
+Introduce yourself with this simple phrase.

-However, if you want to ask a person their name, there are two main options, the first is informal and the second is formal:
+If you want to ask a person their name, there are two main options, depending on the level or formality:

 Letting someone know you’re a visitor or that you relocated from somewhere else is a good ice-breaker.